 How To Measure and Increase Digital Marketing ROI

-To do that, there’s no better metric than the legendary return on investment (ROI).
-Everyone likes to feel that they’re getting a good bang for their buck, and ROI is the number you need to know in order to judge this.
+To do that, there’s no better metric than return on investment (ROI).
+Everyone likes to feel that they’re getting bang for their buck, and ROI is the number you need to know in order to judge how to maximize your income and push your business ahead of the curve with digital marketing.

 Digital Marketing ROI Statistics

-Before we dig into the good stuff, let’s start with the key statistics:
+Before I dig into the good stuff, let’s start with the key ROI statistics:

 • Email marketing has the best average ROI at a huge 3,600%